Small-scale Mobility Data

 I will gladly support you, also by telephone.

-* Note about the free test data: Selected test data for Austria is available for districts in Vienna and the surrounding areas.
-The products of WIGeoGIS are intended for companies and are not suitable for private use due to cost reasons.
+* Information about the free test data: Selected test data for Austria is available for districts in Vienna and the surrounding areas.
+The products of WIGeoGIS are intended for companies and are not suitable for private use.
 If you need a one-time market analysis, we will gladly make you a service offer.

 Even More Data on Demographics, Purchasing Power and Companies in Austria